 The following are the steps you should follow in making sure the transaction is executed properly.
-Always consult with your professional tax and legal advisors to determine tax implications.
+Always consult your professional tax and legal advisors to determine tax implications.

-- Present a letter to Barclay College, telling us you’re making a contribution of a commodity.
+- Present a letter to Barclay College telling us you’re making a contribution of a commodity.
 The letter should describe the commodity and the quantity being contributed.
 The letter should ask Barclay College where and when they want the commodity delivered.
 In “IRS” speak, Barclay College must have dominion and control of the commodity.

-- Do not report the donation on schedule A. The farmer is not entitled to any additional deduction.
+- Do not report the donation on Schedule A. The farmer is not entitled to any additional deduction.
 The tax benefit comes from deducting the production expenses and not reporting the sale on schedule F.

-If you have any questions, please contact Larry Lewis by phone (620.862.5252) or email.
+If you have any questions, please contact Mark Miller by phone (620.862.5252) or email.